yukondude/Twempest/README.rst

     # Write rendered tweets to the current directory.
     # render-path=.
+    # Template expressions are also allowed for this option, so the directory path
+    # can be made to change based upon a tweet status variable.

     # Exclude @replies from the list of retrieved tweets.
     # replies=false